Contact Centre

 Unsurprisingly, these are industries which touch every consumer, where the main players have millions of customers each.
 Outsourcing is a key component of the service strategy of most companies at this scale.

-Around 17 years ago, the ATO (Australian Taxation Office) set in train a trend for Government departments and agencies to also outsource contact centres (although under the Labor Government this was wound back around 30% throughout 2023-2025).
 Some agencies, like Service NSW, became outsourcing organisations themselves, taking calls for a range of other Government agencies and departments.
 Service NSW is now akin to a one-stop shop for government services, delivered through a variety of channels (contact centre, apps, websites, and in-person).

 Not every call centre outsourcing company can do work for Government agencies like the ATO – there are panels of preferred suppliers, assessed through a competitive and rigorous procurement process (for example once every few years), and if you’re not on the panel, you can’t respond to an RFT (request for tender).

 Catalysed by the pandemic, companies in the ecommerce and logistics sectors drove a wave of contact centre outsourcing, particularly offshore.
+City Chic, Harvey Norman, Sleeping Giant, Spotlight Retail Group, Oodie and Koala are examples of retail brands with customer teams in the Philippines and/or Fiji.

 Where do Australian companies outsource contact centre services?